linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

         exit

-You have created and configured the NGINX web server.
-The server is not accessible yet from the Internet.
+You have created and configured the NGINX web server, but the server is not accessible yet from the Internet.
 It will become accessible after you configure the `proxy` container in the next section.

 ## Setting up the Reverse Proxy

 In this section you will configure the container `proxy`.
-You will install NGINX and setup it up as a reverse proxy, and add the appropriate LXD *proxy device* in order to expose both ports 80 and 443 of the reverse proxy to the Internet.
+You will install NGINX and set it up as a reverse proxy, then add the appropriate LXD *proxy device* in order to expose both ports 80 and 443 to the internet.

 1. Add LXD **proxy devices** to redirect connections from the internet to ports 80 (HTTP) and 443 (HTTPS) on the server to the respective ports at the `proxy` container.